 Impact of the project

-In an effort to support the welfare of underprivileged girls, Sinch India as part of its CSR Policy is sponsoring and supporting girls, women and those identifying as trans women in the age group of 17-30 years to acquire technology skills.
+In an effort to support welfare of the underprivileged, the Company is sponsoring and supporting girls, women and those identifying as trans women in the age group of 17-30 years to acquire technology skills.
 The initiative called Navgurukul, is in association with state governments of Tripura and Delhi.
 The target segment in both the campuses of Tripura and Delhi are matriculate women from rural or semi-urban areas but preference has been to take in candidates from under-served communities.

-Sinch India has sponsored education of 45 students at Tripura campus which was started in November 2021 and 55 students at the Delhi campus project which kickstarted in April 2022.
+The Company has sponsored education of 45 students at Tripura campus which, was started in November 2021 and 55 students at the Delhi campus which, kickstarted in April 2022.

 Impact of the project